Kirribilli

 Kirribilli is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the Kirribilli statistical area (Lv2) as of November 2025 is around 3,829.
-This reflects an increase of 200 people since the 2021 Census, which reported a population of 3,629.
-The change is inferred from the resident population of 3,808, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 8,904 persons per square kilometer, placing Kirribilli (SA2) in the top 10% of national locations assessed by AreaSearch.
-The area's growth of 5.5% since the 2021 Census exceeded the SA3 area's growth rate of 5.4%, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 88.0% of overall population gains during recent periods.
+The suburb of Kirribilli's population is estimated at around 3,847 as of Feb 2026.
+This reflects an increase of 218 people since the 2021 Census, which reported a population of 3,629 people.
+The change is inferred from the resident population of 3,808 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This level of population equates to a density ratio of 8,946 persons per square kilometer, making land in the area highly sought after.
+Kirribilli's growth rate of 6.0% since the 2021 census exceeded that of its SA3 area (5.6%) and SA4 region.
+Population growth was primarily driven by overseas migration contributing approximately 88.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate a population increase just below the median of national areas, with an expected expansion of 204 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.3% in total over the 17 years.
+Future population trends indicate a median national area increase, with the suburb expected to expand by 189 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.8% in total over the 17 years.

 Frequently Asked Questions - Population